-It was an unusually warm day in May, 1997.
+It was an unusually warm day in the spring of 1997.
 The Labour Party had just won the election, ending 18 interminable years of Conservative rule.
 The new Prime Minister, Tony Blair, was young, articulate, and seemed vaguely sincere.
 I remember feeling a real sense of hope as I left my house and latched my gate that things would, as the horrible slogan put it, “get better”.
 Even the usually grim surroundings of Finsbury Park seemed brighter, cheerier.
-There was a celebratory mood in the air: several strangers smiled at me.
+There was a celebratory mood in the air.
+Several strangers smiled at me.

 Perhaps my imperviousness to vomit was partly because my mum had made me clean my own sick when I was a kid.
 She didn’t do it out of cruelty but because she physically could not bear the sight and smell of vomit: she would certainly have thrown up herself had she attempted to clean it.
 Vomit inducing vomit: a good definition of a vicious cycle (though useful from an evolutionary perspective).
 Perhaps my early experiences of vomit-cleaning are why I have such a low disgust sensitivity.
 When it comes to bodily fluids, disease, physical deformities and death, not much can disgust me.
 But when it comes to human behaviour, on the other hand, I am a spouting fount of indignation and outrage.